-At present there is a shortage of sites to accommodate the established needs of gypsies and travellers in the Borough and the wider region.
-To date, however, there is no identified demand for sites for travelling showpeople in the Borough.
-A single issue review of the East of England Plan is being undertaken to address these issues and its proposals for pitch provision in the Borough will be used to inform the Site Allocations DPD.
 The Borough Council will seek to provide appropriate sites to meet the needs of the gypsies, travellers and travelling showpeople in the Borough.
 These sites need to provide gypsy and traveller communities with good access to community facilities, employment and shopping.
-Additional sites will be identified as necessary in the Site Allocations DPD.
+Additional sites will be identified as necessary through the Site Allocations process.